pingxuan-hlju/PRCS/README.md

-# CMPB: Convolutional bi-directional learning and spatial enhanced attentions for lung tumor segmentation
+# PRCS: Convolutional bi-directional learning and spatial enhanced attentions for lung tumor segmentation
-Built upon [MIC-DKFZ/nnUNet](https://github.com/MIC-DKFZ/nnUNet), this repository provides the official PyTorch implementation of CMPB.
+Built upon [MIC-DKFZ/nnUNet](https://github.com/MIC-DKFZ/nnUNet), this repository provides the official PyTorch implementation of PRCS.

-## How to use CMPB:
+## How to use PRCS:
 ### 1. Requirements:
 Linux, Python3.7+, Pytorch1.6+
 ### 2. Installation: